apett2/QRyptEye/README.md

 End-to-end encryption is great, but what if your endpoint is compromised?

-QRyptEye is an encrypted messaging app intended for installation on a secondary, fully offline device.
-Cipher text is transmitted with an online primary device via photos of QR codes.
+QRyptEye is an encrypted messaging app intended for installation on a secondary offline device with networking utilities (wi-fi, bluetooth, cellular) disabled.
+Cipher text is embedded in a QR code and sent using an online primary device.
+Plain text stays air-gapped as long as networking is disabled on the secondary device.

 ## ⚠️ CAUTION